hmelo1/hmelo1.github.io/_posts/2018-06-29-teaching_myself_new_things.markdown

 }
 ```

-All the variables are defined inside the fucntion.
+All the variables are defined inside the function.
 So they’re local or private to the scope of addNumbers().
 However, if we declare the variables outside.

 ```
 Var a = 4;